 The ansa cervicalis (C1-C3) is a nerve loop which stems from the cervical plexus and innervates the three out of four infrahyoid neck muscles.
-It is located in the carotid sheath, deep to the sternocleidomastoid muscle.
+It is usually located on the anterolateral aspect of the carotid sheath (or inserted into it), deep to the sternocleidomastoid muscle.
 The term ansa refers to any loop-shaped anatomical structure, as in Latin ansa means the handle of the cup.

 The ansa cervicalis is formed by two roots, superior and inferior, which are formed by the fibers from the anterior rami of the cervical spinal nerves.